 How Much Do Electronic Document Management Systems Cost?

-Some solutions don’t list their pricing plans publicly.
-This means you’ll have to contact the vendor directly for pricing information.
+Many EDMS solutions don’t list their pricing plans publicly, so you’ll have to contact the vendor directly for pricing information.

-Connecteam is transparent with its pricing, offering affordable options for businesses of all sizes.
-Teams of up to 10 can use Connecteam free for life.
-Larger teams can take advantage of a paid plan starting at just $29 per month for up to 30 users.
+Connecteam is not only transparent with its pricing but also offers affordable options for businesses of all sizes.
+Teams of up to 10 can use Connecteam free for life, while prices for larger teams start at just $29 per month for up to 30 users.
 After that, additional users cost just $0.50 each per month.

 Connecteam also offers a free trial you can use to test it out before committing to a paid plan.